npm/npm/doc/cli/install.md

 The `--no-shrinkwrap` argument, which will ignore an available shrinkwrap file and use the package.json instead.

+The `--nodedir=/path/to/node/source` argument will allow npm to find the node source code so that npm can compile native modules.

 See `npm-config(1)`.
 Many of the configuration params have some effect on installation, since that's most of what npm does.